danomatika/joyosc/README.md

     git submodule update
     ./autogen.sh

-Here's a quick start to build and install for Ubuntu/Debian on the command line to the `/usr/local` prefix:
+For Ubuntu/Debian, build and install on the command line to the `/usr/local` prefix via:

     sudo apt-get install libsdl2-dev liblo-dev libtinyxml2-dev
     ./configure
     make
     sudo make install

-and the same for Mac OS X using Homebrew:
+and the same for macOS using Homebrew:

     brew install sdl2 liblo tinyxml2
     ./configure